TakuyaKousaka/TakupyGIF/README.md

   - `frame_count` (2 bytes)
   - `width` (2 bytes)
   - `height` (2 bytes)
-- Followed by:
+- In which containing:
   - 4-byte float durations for each frame
   - Raw RGB565 frame data (per frame)

-Each `.bin` animation is structured as:
+Each `.bin` "animation" is structured as so:
 - 6-byte header: `<frame_count:2><width:2><height:2>`
 - 4-byte float durations for each frame
 - Raw RGB565 frame data per frame

 Frames are decoded using Pillow from raw bytes and played with precise frame delay timing.

 ## Splash and Fallback

 - If `loading.png` or `loading_oled.png` is missing, fallback text will be shown instead.

 ## Clean Exit